 Running is a high impact sport, and injuries can hamper your progress more than any other variable.
 The training plan I set for you provides a balance of work and recovery, and adapts as you progress.
 Recovery runs, appropriate/sustainable mileage, and strength/core work are in the mix to help prevent injury throughout the training cycle, and get you across that finish line.

 DISCIPLINE trumps motivation.
 Motivation may get you started, but it’s discipline and consistency that will pay dividends and help you reach your goals.
 What may seem insurmountable is achievable by chipping away with persistence, discipline and consistency.
 If this is an area where you are challenged, a coach can help keep you accountable.

-and an RRCA Certified Run Coach
+Licensed Physical Therapist Assistant, and RRCA Certified Run Coach